jeka-kiselyov/fastify-mongoose-api/README.md

 ### Populate

 If you want API response to include nested objects, just pass populate string in parameter, it will run `populate(param)` before sending response to client.
+To populate few fields, pass them as array, `?populate[]=author&populate[]=shop`

 |         | Option Name | Default Value |
 | ------- | ----------- | ------------- |